 Taking a web course is different than taking a traditional course in a classroom.
 Read Are You Ready for Online Learning to make sure the web course structure is right for you.

-- Susan Davis, Acquisitions Librarian for Continuing Resources, SUNY at Buffalo
+- Susan Davis is Acquisitions Librarian for Continuing Resources at SUNY Buffalo.

-- Lisa MacKinder, Acquisitions, University of California Irvine
+- Lisa MacKinder is Acquisitions Librarian at University of California Irvine.